mattscripted/mocha-skipped-tests-limit/README.md

 Run `npm run test:limit-skipped` to verify that the percent of skipped tests does not exceed the limit.

-If the limit it exceeded, a console message will be displayed, and an `exitCode` of `1` will be returned.
+If the limit is exceeded, a console message will be displayed, and an `exitCode` of `1` will be returned.